VCC is now accepting PPP Loan Forgiveness Applications.

 - Interest payments on any other debt obligations that were incurred before February 15, 2020; and/or refinancing an SBA EIDL loan made between January 31, 2020, and April 3, 2020

 Both nonprofit and for-profit PPP loan recipients may be eligible for loan forgiveness, including the full principal amount of the loan and any accrued interest if certain criteria are met.
 The amount of loan forgiveness will depend, in part, on the total amount spent over the covered period on the costs listed above.
-Additional guidelines can be found in VCC’s PPP Loan Forgiveness Guidelines document and on the SBA website.
+Additional guidelines can be found here.

 Where do I start?